Forceu/barcodebuddy-documentation/docs/_build/html/_static/usage.rst

 Using Barcode Buddy app for Android
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Download the app here: TODO TODO
+Download the app here: `Google Play Store <https://play.google.com/store/apps/details?id=de.bulling.barcodebuddyscanner>`_

 Once installed, open Barcode Buddy and navigate to the menu ``API``.
 There click on the three dots in the top right corner and select ``Add mobile app``.
 Open your Barcode Buddy app and then scan the displayed QR code.